 Type 1 diabetes usually is diagnosed in children and young adults, and occurs when cells in the pancreas, damaged by the immune system, produce little or no insulin.
 Insulin is necessary for moving blood sugar into cells for storage and use as energy.
 When the body does not make enough insulin, the blood sugar builds up and cannot turn into energy.
 While no one knows the exact cause, this autoimmune disorder can be fatal if not properly treated.

 Type 1 diabetes differs from Type 2 diabetes, which is more commonly diagnosed in adults.
 In Type 2, the body becomes resistant to the insulin it produces, often due to weight gain, poor diet and lack of activity.
 Ultimately, this results in high blood sugar as well.
 People with Type 1 diabetes must test their blood sugar five or more times per day.
 Treatment includes taking multiple insulin injections or using an insulin pump every day, along with maintaining proper diet and exercise.
 There currently is no cure.

 In 2013, a $5 million gift from the Lift a Life Foundation established the Wendy Novak Diabetes Center at Norton Children’s Hospital and the University of Louisville.
 Established in 1999 through a charitable trust by David and Wendy Novak, the Lift a Life Foundation provides innovative grants to nonprofit partners serving Kentucky.
-An additional $1 million gift in 2016 established the Christensen Family Diabetes Sports Medicine Program with the intent to provide individualized monitoring and education for child athletes with Type 1 diabetes, as well as conduct research into the management of diabetes in the young athlete.
+An additional $1 million gift in 2016 established the Christensen Family Sports & Activity Program with the intent to provide individualized monitoring and education for child athletes with Type 1 diabetes, as well as conduct research into the management of diabetes in the young athlete.